DinnieJ/CMC-Test/README.md

 cd CMC-Test

+# Copy the .env.example to .env (replace the values with your own)
+cp .env.example .env

 # Get the composer vendor and autoload file
 composer i

 # Serve the application

 php -S 127.0.0.1:8081 -t /public
 ```